-Discharge is measured as often as possible as long as the river bed/bank is covered in snow and the stage-discharge relation cannot be used.
+Discharge is measured twice a day as long as the river bed/bank is covered in snow and the stage-discharge relation cannot be used (e.g. as long as no water is running under the distance sensor).
 Usually, the very first running water is very slushy and often there will be big pieces of ice and snow in the water, which makes discharge measurements practically impossible.
 Most years the water will start running in channels through the snow, with ice on the river bed.
-As soon as the water running in those channels isn't slushy discharge measurements should be started.
+As soon as the water running in those channels isn't slushy discharge measurements should be started, following the guidelines in table 4.